 Diversity, Equity, and Inclusion

-Donate $100 or more will receive a code for a 50% discount on one pair of shoes from Keen Footwear.
+Donate $200 or more and receive a pair of shoes from Holo Footwear!
+(First 10 donors)

-The Board of Albina Vision Trust offers to match all donations of $50 and above, up to $16,000.
+The Board of Albina Vision Trust also offers to match all donations of $50 and above, up to $10,000.

 Deadstock Coffee - offering a free bag of limited Albina branded coffee to the first 50 individuals and last 50 individuals who donate $50 or more

 Holo Footwear - offering a pair of shoes to the first 10 individuals who donate $200 or more

 Tax ID: 82-3733402

 Albina Vision Trust is in the Community category which is sponsored by Willamette Week.

 They're a medium-sized organization with activities in Multnomah Co.